scionproto-contrib/jpan/README.md

 local ISP does not offer it.

 The SNAP service requires a token for connection.
 The token can be provided via property/environment variable or it can be obtained from an authentication server with an API key.
+The SNAP control plane service (endhost API) can be set via `org.scion.bootstrap.pathservice` / `SCION_BOOTSTRAP_PATH_SERVICE`.
+The address of the SNAP data plane service can be obtained from the SNAP control plane service.

 Snap can be enabled in several ways:
 - It will be used if the setting specify a SNAP discovery/authentication service.
-  If a service is defined by no SNAP service address is available, the application will error out.
+  If a service is defined but no SNAP service address is available, the application will error out.
 - If an authentication token is specified, SNAP will be used if the new endhost API is used and if it reports a SNAP underlay.